 This glaze was born as a demonstration of how to use chemistry to convert a glossy cone 6 glaze into a matte.

 Boron blue is the bluish haze or clouding in a transparent boron glaze that results from the crystallization of calcium borate in the glass matrix during cooling.
-This is a common problem in borate glazes, the higher the boron the worse.
-The more CaO and B2O3 available and the slower the kiln cools,...
+This is a common problem in high boron glazes, the higher the CaO the worse it is.
+If possible, try cooling faster (of course there is...

 This is a base transparent glaze recipe developed for cone 6.
 It is known as the 20x5 or 20 by 5 recipe.
 It is a simple 5 material at 20% each mix and it makes a good home base from which to rationalize adjustments.

 MgO is the secret weapon of craze control.
 If your application can tolerate it you can create a cone 6 base glaze of very low thermal expansion that is very resistant to crazing.